Developing a research culture in teaching-dominated environments

 Learning together - journal clubs etc

-• Learning together breaks (prestige) barriers and opens up for collaborations.
+• Breaks (prestige) barriers and opens up for collaborations.

 • Reading groups to discuss current or foundational articles: